How to Follow Up on a Job Application

 3. Invite clarification.

-An essential part of following up with your job application is asking your recruiter if they have any questions for you.
+An essential part of following up on your job application is asking your recruiter if they have any questions for you.
 Be ready to expand on any parts of your resume.
-This is an opportunity to shine even more light on your qualifications and skills.
+This is an opportunity to showcase your qualifications and skills even more.

 4. Express gratitude.

-Hiring managers are not only seeking the most qualified candidate; they’re looking for applicants that are pleasant to interact with and are enthusiastic about the job.
+Hiring managers are not only seeking the most qualified candidate; they’re looking for applicants who are pleasant to interact with and enthusiastic about the job.
 It’s always good to conclude your emails to the hiring manager with gratitude.

+Deciding how to follow up on a job application—and when—can help you engage with potential employers and keep your resume on the top of their desks.
 Need some help writing professional emails or letters during the hiring process?
 Consider taking a course like Business Writing from the University of Colorado Boulder on Coursera.
-Get access to this and more than 7,000 other courses, guided projects, specializations, and professional certificates Coursera Plus
+Get access to this and more than 7,000 other courses, Guided Projects, Specializations, and Professional Certificates on Coursera Plus

 Coursera Plus